ceph/ceph/doc/cephfs/snap-schedule.rst

    snapshot creation is accounted for in the "created_count" field, which is a cumulative count of the total number of snapshots created so far.

+.. note: The maximum number of snapshots to retain per directory is limited by the config tunable `mds_max_snaps_per_dir`.
+This tunable defaults to 100.
+   To ensure a new snapshot can be created, one snapshot less than this will be retained.
+So by default, a maximum of 99 snapshots will be retained.

 Active and inactive schedules
 -----------------------------
 Snapshot schedules can be added for a path that doesn't exist yet in the